minimaxir/imgmaker/README.md

 - Optional dynamic image height to fit whatever text is provided.
 - Leverages [jinja2](https://palletsprojects.com/p/jinja/) for Python templating, [Bulma](https://bulma.io) for high-quality CSS-only layouts, and [Font Awesome](https://fontawesome.com) for icon fonts.

-imgmaker contains installed templates, allowing you to create memes and watermarks out of the box.
+imgmaker contains installed templates, allowing you to create [memes](https://imgmaker.minimaxir.com/meme/) and [watermarks](https://imgmaker.minimaxir.com/watermark/) out of the box.
 The generated images can be used for many things, including social sharing thumbnails, Twitter bots, and APIs.
+Please read [the documentation](https://imgmaker.minimaxir.com) for more info!

 ## Installation